martinval9/Computer-Science-News/README.md

 # Computer-Science-News
-Made in React, Bootstrap, Scrollreveal.js
+Made in React, Bootstrap and Scrollreveal.js

 Status: Active